rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - O365Mailbox
 - AwsNativeAccount
 - AZURE_STORAGE_ACCOUNT - Specifies that the activity object type is Azure Storage Account.
+- VMWARE_HOST - Specifies that the activity object type is a VSphere host.
 - PolarisAccount
 - AzureSqlManagedInstance
 - AzureNativeVm